blwatkins/blwatkins.github.io/about.md

-# About Brittni Watkins
+# About brittni watkins

 Hello!
-I’m Brittni!
+I’m brittni!
 I am a software developer and generative artist, and I absolutely love programming.
 I love writing code.
 I love refactoring code.
 I love fixing bugs in code even when I spend an hour looking for a rogue semi-colon.

 There is so much I want to learn and explore, and I’m inviting you to take this journey with me!
 Sometimes, we’ll be learning, sometime’s we’ll be building, and sometime’s we’ll be fixing.